umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ### The Newsletter Widget

-The Newsletter widget, lets you create a sign up form for your newsletter, this will require some setting up, you can find the set up for settings [Here](../Settings/General-Settings/index.md#newsletter).
+The Newsletter widget, lets you create a sign-up form for your newsletter, this will require some setting up, you can find the set up for settings [Here](../Settings/General-Settings/index.md#newsletter).

 This widget contains these customization options:
 - Heading